SIsilicon/Godot-Portals-Plugin/README.md

 ## License

-Copyright © 2020 FULL NAME and contributors
+Copyright © 2020 Roujel Williams

 Unless otherwise specified, files in this repository are licensed under the MIT license.
 See [LICENSE.md](LICENSE.md) for more information.